Poultry farm licensing

 How do I lodge an application to have my poultry farm licensed?

-Licence applications will soon open and be able to be made online.
+Licence applications are now open and can be made online.

 - for Bodies Corporate, an ASIC Company Extract is required as part of the application; and